opencog/atomspace-dht/README.md

 a variety of distributed hash table services.
 It provides decentralized storage of data.

-## Alpha version 0.1.5
+## Beta version 0.1.6
-Most things mostly work.
+All core functions are implemented.
+They mostly work.
 See the [examples](examples).
-Some unit tests pass.
+Most unit tests usually pass.
+Many desiarable enhancements are missing; performance is a huge issue.
 There are several show-stopper or near-show-stopper issues preventing further development; see the issues list below.

 ### Status
 In the current implementation: